-In order to design a WAP application it is necessary for the developer to obtain an UP.SDK (software development kit).
-There are many of these available to download on the Internet, which will enable any novice to get up and started.
-After much deliberation the author of this application decided to use UP.SDK4.0 available to download from the phone.com 1web site.
-The author decided upon this option after he became aware that many of the other kits would only run on the Windows NT platform, something that was not available to the author.
-In order to download the UP.SDK, you must first register on the phone.com developer web site.
-This not only enables you to download the UP.
+In order to design a WAP application it is necessafy 'for the developer to obtain an UP.SDK (software development kit).
+There are miarry of these available to download on the Intemet, which will enable any novice to get up and started.
+After much deliberation the author of this application decided to use UP.SDK4.0 available to download from the phone.com 'web site.
+The author decided upon this option after he became aware that many of the other kits would only run on the Windows NT platform, something that was not available to the author, In order to download the UP.SDK, you must first register on the phone.con:ideveloper web site.
+This not only enables yon to download the UP.
 Simulator but also a wide range of developer support services and documentation.